Imagine College as a Part of Your Future

-As the country’s only fully accredited,* post-secondary program for students with IDD, Shepherds is in a unique position to offer government scholarships to its students.
+As the country’s only fully-accredited, post-secondary program for students with IDD, Shepherds is in a unique position to offer government grants, loans and federal work study to its students.
 Eligible Shepherds students can apply for federal student aid through the Free Application for Federal Student Aid or FAFSA.
-Accreditation with the Council on Occupational Education may also open the door for additional financial support from 3rd party scholarships, state and local agency funds, and vocational rehabilitation or waiver programs that are designated for ongoing training or supportive care.
+Accreditation with the Council on Occupational Education may also open the door for additional financial resources from 3rd party scholarships, state and local agency funds, and vocational rehabilitation or waiver programs that are designated for ongoing training or supportive care.

 * A Council of Occupational Education accreditation requires that Shepherds College graduates are gainfully employed in their field of study, or similar field, at a 70% rate or higher.
 Therefore, Shepherds College is deeply invested in supporting, training and empowering its students and alumni to obtain employment in their specialty major.